U.S. judge strikes down Trump administration rule requiring drug prices in TV ads

 Under the rule, the wholesale, or list, price would be included if it was $35 or more for a month's supply or the usual course of therapy.
 HHS said the 10 most commonly advertised drugs had list prices of $488 to $16,938 per month or for a usual course of therapy.

-Drugmakers have long argued that list prices do not reflect the actual cost of drugs as they do not take into account discounts and rebates negotiated with health insurers and pharmacy benefit managers to ensure patient access to the medicines.
+Drugmakers have long argued that list prices do not reflect out-of-pocket costs for most U.S. consumers or take into account the actual prices paid after discounts and rebates negotiated with health insurers and pharmacy benefit managers to ensure patient access to the medicines.

-The lawsuit alleged that HHS lacked authority to issue the rule and that it violated their free-speech rights under the First Amendment of the U.S. Constitution.
+The lawsuit alleged that HHS lacked authority to issue the rule and that it violated drugmakers' free-speech rights under the First Amendment of the U.S. Constitution.

 The U.S. Justice Department defended the rule in court, saying it met a standard the U.S. Supreme Court set in 1985, when it held the government could force advertisers to disclose factual, non-controversial information.